Ika-02/Rusty-Journal/readme.md

 - Support of different list files
 - Have friendly error, warning and info messages
 - Also have a help subcommand

+## ℹ Information

+This little program is very unlikely to be updated as it was just a course project.

+(It may also be buggy 😅)